Spencer Torkelson Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.32 team ERA that ranks 17th across all MLB pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- Bello (8-6) gets the starting nod for the Red Sox in his 20th start of the season.
-He's put together a 3.64 ERA in 108 2/3 innings pitched, with 91 strikeouts.
+- Crawford gets the start for the Red Sox, his 15th of the season.
+He is 5-6 with a 3.69 ERA and 87 strikeouts in 85 1/3 innings pitched.

-- In his last appearance on Monday, the righty tossed 6 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering six hits.
+- His most recent time out was on Tuesday against the Kansas City Royals, when the right-hander went 3 1/3 innings, surrendering three earned runs while allowing seven hits.

-- The 24-year-old has an ERA of 3.64, with 7.5 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .249 batting average against him.
+- The 27-year-old has amassed an ERA of 3.69, with 9.2 strikeouts per nine innings, in 22 games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.